Faculty Checklist for a Successful Course Start

 Open Course to Students: Making your online course site available to students before the first day of the course gives them the chance to review materials and better prepare themselves for the expectations of the course.
 You do not need to make all pages available, but sharing your syllabus, instructor introduction, course policies, and introduction activity for students will help answer any initial questions students may have.

-Send Initial Outreach Email: One week before students begin the course, send a warm and inviting email to students welcoming to the course and inviting them to meet 1-on-1.
+Send Initial Outreach Email: One week before students begin the course, send an inviting email welcoming students to the course and inviting them to meet one-on-one.
 This email should express your commitment to their development and share information that will support them.
 Use our initial outreach email template to start your email!

-Send Follow-Up Text: Follow-up your kick-off email with a short text to students prior to the first day of the course.
-This is a chance to informally share your contact information and check-in on any issues the students may be experiencing.
+Send Follow-Up Text: Follow-up your kickoff email with a short text to students prior to the first day of the course.
+This is a chance to informally share your contact information and check on any issues the students may be experiencing.
 You can craft your own text message or use our follow-up text template for inspiration.

 Day One of Your Course

-Send Kick-Off Announcement: On the first day of the course, send an announcement to all students using your LMS’s announcement functionality.
-Like your kick-off email, this message should reiterate your excitement about this new learning community, promote your new learning community, and share that you are looking forward to each students’ success.
+Send Kick-Off Announcement: On the first day of the course, send an announcement to all students using your LMS announcement functionality.
+Like your kickoff email, this message should reiterate your excitement about this new learning community, promote your new learning community, and share that you are looking forward to each student’s success.
 An LMS announcement template and example are available for you to use.

 Week One of Your Course

-Request and Schedule Student 1-on-1s: Now that students are actively working in your course, engaging students with short, 1-on-1 meetings in week 1 can help them better understand the expectations for success in your course and feel supported.
-Use our 1-on-1 student check-in template to start scheduling with students.
+Request and Schedule Student One-on-Ones: Now that students are actively working in your course, engaging students with short, one-on-one meetings in week one can help them better understand the expectations for success in your course and feel supported.
+Use our one-on-one student check-in template to start scheduling with students.

 Upcoming Webinars